jimratliff/GenoMac-system/README.md

     - implement systemwide settings (e.g., policies regarding firewall and macOS system-update behavior)
 - User-scoped settings for USER_CONFIGURER performed by USER_CONFIGURER
   - using a script from GenoMac-system, clone the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
-  - using the GenoMac-user repo, USER_CONFIGURER executes scripts to *inter alia*:
+  - using the GenoMac-user repo, USER_CONFIGURER executes a script, also referred to as the Hypervisor, to *inter alia*:
     - “stow” dotfiles
-    - implement generic user-scoped settings
+    - implement generic user-scoped macOS settings
+    - implement configurations for native and third-party applications
     - configure 1Password for authentication with GitHub
+    - establish syncing with Dropbox
 - USER_CONFIGURER returns to the GenoMac-system repo to create each of the additional users (and the implied additional volumes).
-- Loop over each USER_j of the newly created users, USER_j performs the following:
+- The human configurer then loops over each USER_j of the newly created users.
+Each USER_j performs the following:
   - USER_j logs into the USER_j account for the first time
   - USER_j clones the [GenoMac-user repo](https://github.com/jimratliff/GenoMac-user) to `~/.genomac-user`
-  - using the GenoMac-user repo, USER_j executes scripts to *inter alia*:
+  - using the GenoMac-user repo, USER_j runs the Hypervisor to perform the same user-scoped configurations that USER_CONFIGURER performed

-    - “stow” dotfiles
-    - implement generic user-scoped settings
-    - configure 1Password for authentication with GitHub
+After the above initial bootstrapping, each of GenoMac-system and GenoMac-user uses its respective Hypervisor to maintain the system and users, respectively:
+- USER_CONFIGURER periodically runs the GenoMac-system Hypervisor to (a) use Homebrew to update apps and install/remove any apps that have been added/removed from the specified lists of desired Homebrew apps and (b) to re-implement and/or implement any desired changes in system-scoped preferences.
+- Every user periodically runs the GenoMac-user Hypervisor to (a) re-implement and/or (b) implement any desired changes in user-scoped preferences.

 ## Quick-reference cheat sheet for occasional maintenance